 Higher volume is what the Potato Hack does so well.
 Fill your belly with low-calories boiled potatoes and your brain turns off the hunger signals while you are still in a caloric deficit.

 Higher protein also reduces hunger signals.
 This is the “secret sauce” to low-carb dieting.
 It isn’t that carbs are fattening, it is that protein is more satiating.

-Lower flavor doesn’t mean unflavorful or “tastes bad”.
+The lower flavor signal doesn’t mean “tastes bad”.
 It means the meal has purposely been designed not to maximize flavor.
 Processed foods are engineered to maximize consumption via stronger flavor signals.
 We don’t want those foods.
 We want to turn down the flavor volume when we can.

 Also, high flavor reward meals are not just processed foods.
 Any delicious meal that has you reaching for another bite after you’ve already had enough qualifies.